Alex71btc/lndk-pay/README.md

 Without a domain you can still:

-- create and receive BOLT12 Offers
+- create, pay and receive BOLT12 Offers (without Bip 353)
 - test BOLT12 functionality locally

 However: